wp-plugins/recent-facebook-posts/readme.txt

 * Highly customizable.
 By adding a few CSS rules to your theme's stylesheet you can make your Facebook updates blend in with your theme perfectly.
 * SEO friendly.
 Your most recent Facebook updates can be indexed by search engines because the plugin doesn't use JavaScript or iframes to show the posts.
-* Caching.
-The plugin uses caching to reduce round-trips to the Facebook servers.
+* Fast.
+The plugin caches your latest posts to reduce round-trips to Facebooks servers.

 **Demo**

-There is a demo on [http://dannyvankooten.com/], I use the plugin to show my latest Facebook post in the footer.
+There is a demo on [my own website](http://dannyvankooten.com/), I use the plugin to show my latest Facebook post in the footer.

-**More info:**
+**More information**

 * [Recent Facebook Posts for WordPress](http://dannyvankooten.com/wordpress-plugins/recent-facebook-posts/)
 * Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by Danny van Kooten
-* You should follow [Danny on Twitter](http://twitter.com/DannyvanKooten) for lightning fast support and updates.
+* You should follow [@DannyvanKooten](http://twitter.com/DannyvanKooten) on Twitter.

 == Installation ==